What it takes to start TRUVADA for PrEP.

 If you do become HIV-1 positive, you need more medicine than TRUVADA alone to treat HIV-1.
 TRUVADA by itself is not a complete treatment for HIV-1.
 If you have HIV-1 and take only TRUVADA, your HIV-1 may become harder to treat over time.

 Do you have any health problems?
 Are you taking any medicines?
-Tell your doctor.
+Tell your healthcare provider.

-Be sure to let your doctor know about all of your health problems including:
+Be sure to let your healthcare provider know about all of your health problems including:

 - Kidney problems or kidney dialysis treatment